 Bridge Investment Group Holdings Inc., a Delaware corporation, was formed on March 18, 2021 and is the issuer of the Class A common stock in this offering.
 Prior to the Transactions, all of our business operations have been conducted through the Operating Company and its direct and indirect subsidiaries, as well as the commonly controlled Bridge GPs.
-The Operating Company is the only holder of common stock of Bridge Investment Group Holdings Inc. We will consummate the following organizational transactions in connection with this offering:
+The Operating Company is the only holder of a nominal amount of common stock of Bridge Investment Group Holdings Inc. which will be cancelled for no consideration in connection with the Transactions.
+We will consummate the following organizational transactions in connection with this offering: